aeternity/protocol/consensus/miner_signalled_consensus.md

 ### Soft-forking consensus proposals

-This proposal may be extended to soft-forking consensus proposals - as opposed to only hard-forking ones - by: relaxing the strict monotonicity of consensus versions; and excluding the value in the key block header field `info` in the "signalling" block interval from the validation rules of the new consensus protocol.
+This proposal may be extended to soft-forking consensus proposals - as opposed to only hard-forking ones - by relaxing the strict monotonicity of consensus versions.

 Such extension should preferably be accompanied by a working implementation.